Hitler's Daughter Discussion Guide

-Jackie French was born in Sydney, Australia in 1953 and grew up in Brisbane.
-She wrote her first book while living in a shed with a wallaby, a snake, and a wombat, and when she submitted her manuscript to Harper Collins, the editor described it as the messiest, worst spelled manuscript they had ever received.
+Jackie French was born in Sydney, Australia, in 1953 and grew up in Brisbane.
+She wrote her first book while living in a shed with a wallaby, a snake, and a wombat.
+When she submitted her manuscript to Harper Collins, the editor described it as the messiest, worst spelled manuscript they had ever received.
 French has since authored more than 100 books, and her work has won many awards and been translated into nine languages.
 She encourages young writers to write about what they care most about: "If you're not passionate about anything, you are a deeply boring person and should only write books for snails."
 French now lives with her husband in a stone house that they built themselves.
 She has one son and two stepdaughters.

-Suggested Answers to Literature Circle Questions
+Literature Circle Questions and Suggested Answers

 1. When and where does Anna tell her story about Heidi?